sorox123/AI-article-scoring/README.md

 ### Import Articles

-Upload a file with article URLs:
+Upload a file with article URLs or import directly from Google Sheets:

+**Google Sheets:** Share your sheet publicly and paste the URL in the app.
+See [GOOGLE_SHEETS_SETUP.md](GOOGLE_SHEETS_SETUP.md) for details.

 **CSV Format:**
 ```csv